-The BU SP faculty continually monitor student performance to ensure they are developing professional competencies and making satisfactory progress toward degree completion.
-Likewise, students are expected to engage in goal setting, self-monitoring of progress academically and professionally, and reflection on skills, progress, and areas for continuous improvement.
+The BU SP faculty continually monitors student performance to ensure they are developing professional competencies and making satisfactory progress toward degree completion.
+Students are expected to engage in goal setting, self-monitoring of progress academically and professionally, and reflection on skills, progress, and areas for continuous improvement.
 This process of review, feedback, and continuous improvement is critical to any applied professional training program.
 In addition, these reviews are one component of the faculty's evaluation of the BU SP's training effectiveness.
-The BU SP faculty follow best practices in assessing student progress by evaluating multiple domains using multiple methods (Fouad et al., 2009; Kaslow et al., 2009).
+The BU SP faculty follow best practices in assessing student progress by evaluating multiple domains using multiple methods.